apache/directory-fortress-commander/README.md

     2. List: search criteria entered and results are shown.
     3. Info: errors or other program messages displayed here.
     4. Detail: where the work gets done, entering data, completing operations.

-* The Nav panel is redundant as the default page also has links to all pages.
-That is why we made it optional and it is not shown by default.
 ___________________________________________________________________________________
 ##  Tips for first-time users